Chatakpur Homestay

 About Chatakpur

 The major attraction of Chatakpur is nature’s bounty, and the serenity of the place and its people.
-There is no motorable road inside the village, so one has to walk around.
+There is very little motorable road inside the village, so one has to walk around.
 Since the village is on a hill, one has to climb up or down flights of stairs to go from one homestay to another.
 There is a small pond inside the forest which is considered sacred by the local people, there is also a viewpoint at the top of the hill.
 Chatakpur is also popular among birding enthusiasts for the variety of species that can be seen here.

 How to Reach Chatakpur